Peer Learning Program

 What does it take?

 B+ or better course grade in the course you want to help with (final mark or mid-term mark if you are currently in the course), solid understanding of course material and a passion for helping fellow students.

-Why should I get involved?
+Why should you get involved?

-How do I apply?
+How do you apply?

-Looking for help from a Learning Peer?

 Looking for help this semester?

 Be sure to take advantage of subject specific help rooms and professor office hours.
 Consider setting up your own study group or try out our study skill workshops and appointments with Writing and Learning Strategists.

 Learning Peers are students just like you who learned how to master their courses and volunteer to help to other students with their courses.
 They are the best kind of study-buddies, offering friendly support, a wealth of subject-specific knowledge and study strategy ideas.
 It's more than tutoring; it's like a personal trainer for your academic life.